 Both 4-H Capitol Experience and the 4-H Youth Leadership and Global Citizenship Spectacular are planned with the input of committees of youth residing all over the state of Michigan.
 Because of the challenges associated with bringing people across such a distance on a regular basis, committees utilize electronic meeting tools to facilitate discussions.
 In many cases, this may be the first introduction that youth have to online meeting tools, and it’s important that meeting organizers take time to make sure youth are comfortable contributing using this technology.

 - Determine the best platform for the meeting.
-Zoom, Skype, Adobe Connect, Google Hangout and GoToMeeting are just some examples of technology capable of hosting online meetings.
+Zoom, Skype, Adobe Connect, Google Hangout, WebEx and GoToMeeting are some examples of technology capable of hosting online meetings.
 Choose the platform that best meets your needs well in advance of the call so you can send any instructions on connecting or downloading software in advance.

 - Talk about equipment.
 Online meetings are often best when youth have a device equipped with a microphone and webcam.
-In the absence of a computer, many youth are able to connect using phones or tablets with the same capabilities.
+Many laptops come standard with built-in webcams.
+In the absence of a computer, many youth are able to connect using smartphones or tablets with the same capabilities.

 - Send an agenda for the call ahead of time.
 Provide youth with an opportunity to prepare their thoughts well in advance of the call.
-Youth are struggling with two different anxieties when attending an online meeting for the first time; suggesting meaningful ideas and speaking up appropriately.
+Youth may struggle with two different anxieties when attending an online meeting for the first time; suggesting meaningful ideas and speaking up appropriately using a new platform.
 An agenda sent out early can help eliminate some of that anxiety by allowing youth to formulate their ideas giving them the ability to contribute to the conversation.

 - Explain online meeting etiquette.
 If the platform allows for it, explain the system for muting their audio when not speaking to eliminate background noise, and the benefits for using that approach.
 Explain how to turn their webcams on/off if needed.